 How To Grow Kale Microgreens

 Now that you know what kale microgreens are let's get into the materials you are going to need to follow along in this guide.

-You can grow kale microgreens with just a microgreen kit and a pack of kale seeds right by your window if you have a well sunlit window.
+You can grow kale microgreens with just a microgreen kit and a pack of kale seeds right by your window if you have a well-sunlit window.
 If not, then I recommend you get an LED grow light.
-You'll also need a wired shelf to place the LED grow lights under.
+You'll also need a wired shelf under which to place the LED grow lights.

 Containers: At Least 3 growing trays

 Growing Medium: Such as soil or coco coir

 Grow Lights: T8 Grow Lights are the way to go

 You'll only need to buy grow trays and grow lights once, after that you can reuse them over and over again for every grow.
 The only materials you'll need to buy again are the seeds of any microgreens you'll like to grow next and a growing medium such as coco coir.

 First start with some kale seeds, I recommend getting Kale seeds from Country Creek Acres as they have given me the most success.

 Step.
 1 Prepare The Grow Tray